Annie-Zhou1997/vt-talking-clock/README.md

-# vt-talking-clock
+# Vt-talking-clock :diamond_shape_with_a_dot_inside:
+## Project description
 This is the README for our group project.
+## Requirements before installing
+python
+## Installation
+123
 ## Supported Languages
-The supported languages for this project are:
-- English
+- English :globe_with_meridians:
-- Dutch
+- Dutch :netherlands:
-- Russian
+- Russian :ru:
-- Chinese
+- Chinese (Mandarin) :cn:
+## Fuctions
+Time zone selection

+Theme control
+- change the face of clock when click the 'Theme' button

-## Group Members
+## Usage
-Here are the members of our group:

-1. Igor Marchenko
-2. Wangyiyao (Annie) Zhou
-3. Yanpei (Page) Ouyang
-4. Youyang Cai
-5. Yi Lei
+123
+Alarm function

-# Required Libraries
+### Required Libraries

-以下是运行此代码所需的库和安装命令：

-Ниже перечислены библиотеки, необходимые для запуска этого кода, и команды для их установки

-Im Folgenden sind die für die Ausführung dieses Codes benötigten Bibliotheken und die Befehle für ihre Installation aufgeführt

 - **PyQt6**:
     ```bash